arXiv/arxiv-docs/source/help/moderation/appeals.md

 If you disagree with a [moderation](index.md) decision, you may appeal for your desired outcome.
 The appeals process allows moderators time to reconsider a submission, but repeated requests with no additional information cannot be considered.

 Appeals should be sent through our [user support portal](https://arxiv.org/support/moderation_help).
-If you cannot access the portal you can contact The arXiv Content Management & User Support Team by email at moderation@arxiv.org.

 - [What is a moderation appeal?](#what-is)
 - [What happens when I appeal?](#what-happens)